olendorf/github_for_researchers/_units/collaborating_with_github.md

 ## Pull Requests

 Pull requests are just a formal way of doing a merge.
-It is specific to GitHub, (i.e. not part of Git).Pull requests provide mechanisms and protections to control how branches are merged among collaborators and provide opportunities for quality control and review.
+It is specific to GitHub, (i.e. not part of Git).
+Pull requests provide mechanisms and protections to control how branches are merged among collaborators and provide opportunities for quality control and review.

 To start, go to your terminal, and create a new branch in the local repository you clone from your neighbor.
 Make some edits, then push that branch up to GitHub.